nemo97/QuickExcelReader/README.md

    ```
 #### Usage

-You can use the `QuickExcelReaderTest` test class to as a reference.
+You can use the `QuickExcelReaderTest` test class as a reference.
 Here's a simple example.